kaarthis/Projects/prd/upgrades/0002-required-planned-maintenance-windows.md

 ### Functional Goals

-Phase 1: promote maintenanceConfigurations to a top‑level resource; Phase 2: require maintenance windows for all clusters (Kubernetes version cutoff TBD).

 - Require planned maintenance window configuration for all new AKS clusters.
 - Enable reusable maintenance configurations across multiple clusters.
 - Support cross-regional resource coverage: maintenance configurations can be referenced by clusters in different regions, with consistent enforcement and time-zone–aware scheduling.
-- Promote `maintenanceConfigurations` to a top-level resource alongside `managedClusters`.
 - Provide migration path for existing clusters to adopt the new model.
 - Ensure customer awareness through Azure Advisor recommendations, API breaking change board approval, portal banners, and targeted communications to all customers.
 - Provide comprehensive support materials including enhanced documentation with Bicep/Terraform samples and knowledge base articles for troubleshooting.